-To get started on your disaster recovery plan, you'll need to discern which type of PACS solution will best fit your facility's needs.
+To get started on your disaster recovery plan, you'll need to discern which type of PACS solution will best fit your facility's needs for MRI, CT, X-ray, and more.
 We can help with that.
-Click on the link below learn more about the PACS options available to you.
+Click here to learn more about the PACS options available to you.

 Mackenzie Dryer is a Technical Operations Lead at Block Imaging.
 Her goal is to ensure internal operations between project management and engineering run smoothly, with the goal of delivering excellence to clients.
 When she’s not helping move imaging projects along, Mackenzie can be found traveling with her family, reading, or performing in musical theatre.